tkeshfa/Project_Getting-Cleaning-Data/README.md

 #### Mean & STD measurements extraction.
 "Answer to question # 2"

 1-	Extracting all feature names that has word mean or std using grep function, and storing its index into ft_idx_mean_std variable.
 This variable consists of 79 feature index.
+This feature names includes even the feature names that contains meanFreq since it was not mentioned in the assignment to eliminate those.

 2- Converting the class of ft_idx_mean_std varaible from data.frame into integer vector.